Education Grants :: Apply

-2. A brief description of the K-5 literacy programming for which funding is sought for the upcoming academic year.
-(Up to 1,500 characters)
+- A description of the K-5 literacy programming for which funding is sought for the upcoming academic year.
+(Up to 2,500 characters)

 - The total estimated unduplicated number of students to be served, broken out by grade level.

-- A summary of who delivers the programming, including the number of paid staff, the number of volunteers and a description of how they are recruited and trained.
+- A summary of who delivers the programming, including the number of paid staff, the number of volunteers, and a description of how they are recruited and trained.
 (Up to 2,500 characters)

-- A summary of the key goals and objectives for the K-5 literacy programming for which funding is sought for the upcoming school year, and how success will be tracked and measured.
+- A description of the key goals and objectives for the K-5 literacy programming for which funding is sought for the upcoming school year and how success will be tracked and measured.
 (Up to 3,500 characters)

 - Organizational budgets with itemized income and expenses for the current fiscal year and the year during which the proposed programming will occur (if available).

-- A budget for the literacy programming for which funding is sought.
+- A budget for the K-5 literacy programming for which funding is sought.